hybridsynchaadl/hybridsynchaadl.github.io/models/Thermostat/thermostat.md

 This benchmark model represents the networked thermostat benchmark.
 Each thermostat component communicates its own temperature to the neighboring thermostat component and sets its hearter power.
-The goal of these models is for all thermostats reach the same temperature.
+The goal of these models is for all thermostats to reach the same temperature.

 ## Download
 You can download the benchmark model: [Thermostat.zip](../Thermostat.zip)